 You should explain to parents that problems with reading do not mean that their child is 'slow' or lacking intelligence.
-Parents often get defensive or scared when they feel unable to help their child or feel they may be judged.
-If you refer the parent to us we can help them to understand the biological things that may be making reading hard for their child that have nothing to do with ability or intelligence.
+Parents often get defensive or scared when they feel unable to help their child or feel they may be 'judged'.
+If you refer the parent to us we can help them to understand the brain basis that may be making reading hard for their child that have nothing to do with ability or intelligence.

 It is also important to encourage parents to read with their child and play word games as much as possible at home while maintaining a positive and stress free atmosphere.
 Overloading a child with additional work and putting pressure on them to 'perform better' could cause further damage to their self esteem.
 It is important for parents to understand that this is not an issue that can be resolved by 'trying harder'.